 JPMorgan Chase & Co.
-(JPM), the biggest U.S. bank by assets, won a New York appeals court ruling upholding the dismissal of a lawsuit by the defunct commodities fund Amaranth Advisors LLC.
+(JPM:US), the biggest U.S. bank by assets, won a New York appeals court ruling upholding the dismissal of a lawsuit by the defunct commodities fund Amaranth Advisors LLC.

 Amaranth collapsed in 2006 after losing $6.6 billion on natural gas trades.
 The fund sued New York-based JPMorgan in 2007 in state court in Manhattan, alleging bank executives helped cause its demise by sabotaging a bailout by Citadel Investment Group LLC.

 Justice O. Peter Sherwood of New York’s trial-level Supreme court threw out the suit in August 2011, saying Amaranth officials can’t prove the executives’ statements were the reason Citadel officials decided to cancel the bailout.

 An appeals panel in Manhattan upheld the dismissal today, saying Amaranth’s case relies on a statement indicating that JPMorgan had concerns about the impact of any potential bridge loan to the fund, instead of the defamatory statement alleged in its complaint.